G-EDM/G-RBLevo/documentation.md

        If early exit on retractions is enabled it will exit retraction once the motion plan is at this point.

     # Line end confirms
-       On a line end it will confirm the forwar motion x times before it moves to the next line.
+       On a line end it will confirm the forward motion x times before it moves to the next line.
 For arcs half of that value is used.

     # ResetSenseQueue
        If enabled it will reset the sense queue before each step to wait for the next fresh most realtime reading.